MicrosoftDocs/entra-docs/docs/global-secure-access/how-to-simulate-remote-network.md

 1. Select the appropriate region.
 1. Select the **Virtual network** created in the previous section.
 1. Create a **Public IP address** and provide it with descriptive name.
-      1. [Optional] If you want a secondary IPsec tunnel, then under **SECOND PUBLIC IP ADDRESS** section, create another public IP address and give it a name.
-In this case, you need to create 2 device links in Entra admin center.
+   1. **OPTIONAL**: If you want a secondary IPsec tunnel, under **SECOND PUBLIC IP ADDRESS** section, create another public IP address and give it a name.
+In this case, you need to create two device links in the Microsoft Entra admin center.
 1. Set **Configure BGP** to **Enabled**
    1. Set the **Autonomous system number (ASN)** to an appropriate value.
       1. Don't use any reserved ASN numbers.
 For more information, see the article [Global Secure Access remote network configurations](reference-remote-network-configurations.md#valid-autonomous-system-number-asn).
 1. Leave all other settings to their defaults or blank.
 1. Select **Review + create**, confirm your settings.